samson-bakos/samson-bakos/README.md

 ## 📊 Data Scientist | 🧑‍🏫 Educator | 🏋️ Bodybuilding Enthusiast

-I'm a passionate Data Scientist and Educator with an M.Sc. in Data Science, B.ASc. in Chemical Engineering and B.Ed in Science Education from the University of British Columbia.
+I'm a passionate Data Scientist and Educator with an M.Sc. in Data Science, B.ASc. in Chemical Engineering, and B.Ed in Science Education from the University of British Columbia.
 I currently teach and develop curriculum as a Data Science Instructor and Subject Matter Expert at Lighthouse Labs.

 ### 🧰 Languages and Tools: